mehrab-haque/regression/README.md

 - Exponential Regression
 - Polynomial Regression

-All those methods use logics (such as bisection method or gaussian elimination) from scratch which are coded in different files for modularity.
+All those methods use logics (such as bisection method or gaussian elimination) built from scratch which are coded in different files for modularity.
 Each method is associated to the **plot()** function mentioned in **visuals.py**

 ### Linear Regression: